We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 • Versed® – This sedative has the shortest half-life and is therefore less commonly used.
 It alleviates anxiety in much the same way as nitrous oxide, and is used for visits that will take less than 30 minutes.

-If you have questions or concerns about sedation dentistry, please contact our office.
+If you have questions or concerns about sedation dentistry, please contact our office in Charlotte at (704) 544-2224.

 Patient Forms